ajagadi1/edge-ai-suites/metro-ai-suite/sensor-fusion-for-traffic-management/docs/user-guide/Advanced-User-Guide.md

   "Configure String": "......;RadarDataFilePath=(STRING)/opt/radarResults.csv"
 },
 ```
-The method for generating offline radar files is described in [5.3.2.7 Save radar pipeline tracking results](#5327-save-radar-pipeline-tracking-results).
+The method for generating offline radar files is described in [Save radar pipeline tracking results](#save-radar-pipeline-tracking-results).
 Or you can use a pre-prepared data with the command below:
 ```bash
 sudo cp $PROJ_DIR/ai_inference/deployment/datasets/radarResults.csv /opt
 ```